yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/04-configure-data-model-in-power-bi-desktop-advanced.md

 	*The **SalespersonRegion** table can be considered to be a bridging table.*

-6. Switch to Report view, and then notice that the visual has not updated—the sales result for Michael Blythe has not changed.
+6. Switch to Report view, and then notice that the visual has not been updated—the sales result for Michael Blythe has not changed.

 7. Switch back to Model view, and then follow the relationship filter directions (arrowhead) from the **Salesperson** table.